arulmanit/mypkg_arul/README.md

 devtools::install_github("arulmanit/mypkg_arul")
 ```

-Hey Arul can we change this.
+Hey Arul can we change this?